-Cosmetic Surgery means:
+"Cosmetic surgery" means:

-- Means a surgical procedure that: - Does not meaningfully promote the proper function of the body - Does not prevent or treat illness or disease; and - Is primarily directed at improving the appearance of a person. - This Includes, without limitation, cosmetic surgery directed at preserving beauty.
+- A surgical procedure that: - Does not meaningfully promote the proper function of the body, - Does not prevent or treat illness or disease; and - Is primarily directed at improving the appearance of a person.

-Genetic Counseling/Testing
+[Genetic Counseling/Testing](#)

 Covered services include medically necessary genetic disease testing.
 Genetic disease testing is the analysis of human DNA, chromosomes, proteins, or other gene products to determine the presence of disease-related genotypes, phenotypes, karyotypes, or mutations for clinical purposes.
 Such purposes include those tests meeting criteria for the medically accepted standard of care for the prediction of disease risk, identification of carriers, monitoring, diagnosis, or prognosis within the confines of the statements in this definition.
 Coverage is not available for tests solely for research, or for the benefit of individuals not covered under the Plan.